Clinical Epidemiology and Evaluative Sciences Research

 The T32 fellowship training program in Health Services Research is open to physicians from any field who have completed their residencies and who are interested in an academic career in health services research, clinical epidemiology, or health policy.
 The program is funded by the Agency for Healthcare Research and Quality (AHRQ).
 Fellows of the T32 Training Program are also enrolled in the Master of Science Degree Program in Clinical Epidemiology and Health Services Research.
 It is designed to give physicians the skills necessary to conduct methodologically rigorous health services research that will enable them to develop and implement solutions to the nation's pressing health care problems.
 Fellows have access to faculty with a broad range of expertise including clinical epidemiology, health services research, health economics, health services administration, biostatistics, health policy, health promotion and disease prevention, behavioral science and health education, and medical informatics.
 We believe that the experience of fellows initiating and carrying out their own projects is key to developing independent investigators with their own unique research trajectory

-Since the fellowship began in 1995, of our 36 graduates, 80% are in academic positions and 10% work in applied research settings.
-As academic faculty, our former fellows have successfully competed for 99 grants.
-They are the principal investigator on 57 peer reviewed grants, and co-principal investigators on an additional 42 grants.
-The total funding on grants on which they are either principal investigator or co-principal investigators is $59,828,156.
+Since the fellowship began in 1995, of our 40 graduates, 73% are in academic positions, 18% work in applied settings (industry or public health), and 8% are in private practice.
+As academic faculty, our former fellows have successfully competed for grants and are the total funding for grant in which they are either principal investigators or co-principal investigators $52,629,926.
 We have an excellent track record of developing physician-investigators, especially minority investigators, who go on to successful peer-review funded careers in health services research.
-Of our 36 past and current fellows, 31% are African-American or Latino.
-In total, 91% of our African-American and Latino graduates are currently in academic positions.
-Two of our African-American graduates are on our faculty.
+Of our 40 past and current fellows, 32% are African-American or Latino.
+In total, 90% of our African-American and Latino graduates are currently in academic positions and two of our African-American graduates are on our faculty.

 CONTACT US